velikanghost/heekowave/README.md

 1. **Decentralized Discovery**
    - A Soroban-based on-chain registry where service providers define endpoints and micro-prices.
+2. **Batch Registration System**
+   - Optimized for scale: Register dozens of API services in a single on-chain transaction.
-2. **x402 Enforcement Gateway**
+3. **x402 Enforcement Gateway**
-   - A specialized proxy that intercepts requests and challenges agents with a cryptographic payment requirement.
+   - A specialized proxy that intercepts requests and challenges agents with a cryptographic payment requirement using human-readable slug-based routing.
-3. **Autonomous Settlement**
+4. **Autonomous Settlement**
    - Agents sign verifiable transaction receipts (L-HTTP) to clear the paywall in milliseconds.

 ## The Agentic Settlement Logic